bruceadams/clojure-pgh/2010-03-10-introduction/emacs-clojure.md

    > editor."

-   Installed using the normal package manager for your operating system, and configured over long fought battles at the keyboard.
+   Installed using the normal package manager for your operating system, and configured over long-fought battles at the keyboard.

 *  *SLIME & Swank*